giellalt/lang-sme/tools/mt/apertium/tagsets/README.txt

 are building your Northern Sami apertium analyser for.

-The file apertium.postproc.relabel is added to all languages and contains some default tag changes between the Giella and Apertium tag sets.

 The remaining files can be added as needed, and will be automatically picked up by the build process if found.

 NB!
-Regex files are applied BEFORE relabel files if both files are used.
+Regex files are applied BEFORE manually written relabel files if both files are used.
+But the generated apertium.relabel always goes first.
 See order of application above!